TavaresDylan/TavaresDylan/README.md

 <h1 align="center"> Hey 👋, I'm Dylan Tavares</h1>

-<h2 align="center">Web 🌐 & AI 🧠 developer doing his best to learn and </br> master last technologies of the Web and Big data.</h2>
+<p align="center">Welcome to my GitHub!
+I'm a passionate Web 🌐 & AI 🧠 developer dedicated to continuously expanding my knowledge and proficiency in the latest technologies of the Web and Big Data.
+With a commitment to learning and mastering cutting-edge tools and techniques, I strive to create innovative solutions and contribute to the ever-evolving landscape of technology.
+Join me on this exciting journey as we explore the possibilities of web development and artificial intelligence together! 🚀</h2>

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=TavaresDylan&rank_icon=percentile&show_icons=true&show=reviews,prs_merged,prs_merged_percentage&text_color=202225&title_color=202225&include_all_commits=true&icon_color=202225&ring_color=E02534&bg_color=65,E02534,FFDB4B" />